If you look at the online reviews for any major company you will find both glowing endorsements and angry criticism of the organisation.

 A huge number of the negative reviews of Bet365 are written by customers who are unhappy at having been asked to provide proof of identity, in order for the company to verify their account and therefore allow withdrawals.

-We get it… they let you deposit and spend your money but then they why do they want ID to make a withdrawal?
+I get it… they let you deposit and spend your money but then they why do they want ID to make a withdrawal?

 All online bookmakers and gambling providers are legally required to request such proof of identification and do not single out individual punters.